kataras/build-a-better-web-together/plugin-typescript.md

 )

 func main(){
     ts := typescript.Options {
         Dir: "./scripts/src",
         Tsconfig: &typescript.Tsconfig{Module: "commonjs", Target: "es5"}, // or typescript.DefaultTsconfig()
     }

-    //if you want to change only certain option(s) but you want default to all others then you have to do this: ts = typescript.DefaultOptions()
-    //
+    ts = typescript.DefaultOptions()

     iris.Plugin(typescript.New(ts)) //or with the default options just: typescript.New()